avacariu/glm-parser/docs/cube_pruning_parser_doc.md

 left/right child of a node).

 ####`find_best_k(heap_ij, heap_ik, heap_kj, k)`
-Find the k-best score from the grid of two sub nodes and update the heap in cell (i,j)
+Find the k-best score from the grid of two sub nodes and update the target heap

 * `heap_ij`: the target heap to be modified
 * `heap_ik`: the sub node to be combined